bgin/Radar_ElectroOptical_Simulation/README.md

 single particles and ensemble of particles.
 Large scatterers will be modelled as a OBJ or gmsh meshes.
 Radar scattering will be calculated by Method of Moments.
+Atmospheric quantities and wind will be based on WRF modules and WRF output files.